geode-sdk/docs/tutorials/buttons.md

 # Buttons
 One of the most common UI elements in GD is the humble **button**.
 I'm sure you already know what it is, so let's get straight to the point.
 Buttons are most commonly created using the `CCMenuItemSpriteExtra` class, which is a GD-specific derivation of `CCMenuItemSprite`.
-However, creating callbacks with `CCMenuItemSpriteExtra` requires writing separate functions, which leads to unreadable code and wastes the developer's time.
-Geode provides the `CCMenuItemExt` class to solve this.
-It has a create method called `createSpriteExtra` that lets you create `CCMenuItemSpriteExtra` buttons by passing callbacks as lambdas instead.
-See [this page](https://docs.geode-sdk.org/classes/geode/cocos/CCMenuItemExt) for all of the create methods available.
+Creating callbacks with `CCMenuItemSpriteExtra` normally requires writing separate callback functions, which can make UI code unnecessarily verbose.
+Geode provides `CCMenuItemExt` to solve this. `CCMenuItemExt` is a wrapper around `CCMenuItem` that adds convenient factory methods for creating existing `CCMenuItem` classes with lambda callbacks.
+For example, `createSpriteExtra` creates a normal `CCMenuItemSpriteExtra`, but lets you define its callback inline instead of writing a separate function.
+See the `CCMenuItemExt` documentation by clicking [here](https://docs.geode-sdk.org/classes/geode/cocos/CCMenuItemExt) for the full list of available factory methods.

 You can also use any class that inherits from `CCMenuItem` as a button.

-Every button that inherits `CCMenuItem` (which both `CCMenuItemSpriteExtra` and methods in `CCMenuItemExt` do) **must be a child of a `CCMenu` to work**.
+Every button that inherits `CCMenuItem` (which both `CCMenuItemSpriteExtra` and the `CCMenuItemExt` wrapper do) **must be a child of a `CCMenu` to work**.
 This means that if you add a button as a child to a `CCLayer`, you will find that it can't be clicked.
 If you don't want to make a `CCMenu`, see the [**menuless buttons**](#menuless-buttons) section, which explains Geode's `Button` class.
+For `CCMenuItem`-based buttons, **scale the sprite, not the button**.
+Scaling the button itself **will cause its scale to reset when it is clicked**.
+Geode's `Button` class does not have this limitation, so it can be scaled directly.

 The first parameter of `CCMenuItemExt::createSpriteExtra` is a `CCNode*`.
 This is the display node of the button; it can be any `CCNode`, like a label or even a whole layer, but usually most people use a sprite.